zarxor/IdentityServer4.OpenAdmin/README.md

 # About IdentityServer4.OpenAdmin
 > A free open source admin solution for IdentityServer4

-IdentityServer4.OpenAdmin is an open source and free admin contribution to the [IdentityServer4](https://github.com/IdentityServer/IdentityServer4) product.
+IdentityServer4.OpenAdmin is an open source and free administration tool for the [IdentityServer4](https://github.com/IdentityServer/IdentityServer4) product.
 It is founded and maintained by [Johan Boström](https://www.johanbostrom.se).
 The project is licensed under [Apache 2](https://opensource.org/licenses/Apache-2.0) and based on .NET Core 2.x and [Vue.js](https://vuejs.org/)

+This administration tool i meant to be able to be used with your already working IdentitiyServer4 installation.

+#### Some Key features:
+- API based (you can choose to only use the API)
+- Portable Admin UI, that can run on separate host if you want to
+- Dynamic UI, to support IdentityServer4 upgrades

 ## Installation
 Todo..
 NuGet...